 Additionally, not all dairy is the same!
 Many people who have lactose intolerance can still tolerate hard cheese, fermented yogurts, and lactose-free dairy products.

 The Bottom Line on Dairy

 We can’t rely on observational data alone to make health recommendations.
 We need a combination of varied study designs in order to look at the data as a whole prior to fear mongering people into cutting out an entire category of food.
 Additionally, we can’t take each individual published paper at face value.
 There is A LOT to unpack with any scientific research.
 It is important that we continue to challenge science and revisit our assumptions to remove bias.

 Additionally, carefully reading between the lines is SO important.
 Does the author “breeze over” scientific research that doesn’t support their hypothesis?
 In research, this is what we call a ‘fishing expedition’.
-Instead of forming a hypothesis (your research question -ie. Does milk consumption impact risk of cardiovascular disease?) the authors clearly formulate their conclusion (we need to prove milk causes cardiovascular disease) and formulate data and statistics around it.
+Instead of forming a hypothesis (your research question ie. Does milk consumption impact risk of cardiovascular disease?) the authors clearly formulate their conclusion (we need to prove milk causes cardiovascular disease) and formulate data and statistics around it.
 This is sloppy, and dare I say, irresponsible science.
-This appears to be the case with Willet’s article, as he rushes through studies in which milk is deemed beneficial and spends paragraphs reviewing studies that support his theory of milk being unhealthy for us.
+This appears to be the case with Willet’s article.
+As he rushes through studies in which milk is deemed beneficial.
+While spending paragraphs reviewing studies that support his theory of milk being unhealthy for us.

 And if you’re still unsure about what all of this “science” means, let me be clear.
 There is NOT an inherent risk to drinking milk as this article presents.
 You can enjoy cheese, milk, and yogurt if those are foods that you value in your diet.
 Alternatively, you can absolutely meet your calcium and vitamin D requirements in other ways.